Angelore/angelore.net/source/_posts/en/the-surge-review.md

 - The game is more than a year old at this point.
 I have played it only recently
 - I am not a diehard Souls fan.
 I have not played the majority of the games in the series (as a matter of fact, I have only played DS3, the rest I have experienced mostly through watching speedruns)
 - I do consider myself a decent player (I've beaten Midir and only ragequit once :V)
-- This review was written at 19th of February, 2018, and was collecting dust on my drive (yep).
+- This review was written on 19th of February, 2018, and was collecting dust on my drive (yep).
 I decided that it deserves better
 <!-- more -->

 ### A brave new world